glendasalas7/JavaGameCollection/README.md

 Working collection of games created using Java<br>
 NOT a final product

 Current Bugs:<br>
 -Memory Game Stats button not in use<br>
 Stats class in Memory Game is being transitioned to Log4j for use of entire game collection<br>
-  -Adjusting speed and values of enemy location in Space Invasion game<br>
-    this may cause some enemies to not dying when shot until I finish fixing that<br>

-All assets can be found on itch.io
+-Re linking Caution Level and Health Level classes so some values in AlienBoard are not currently in use till then All assets can be found on itch.io

 Planet Backdrop : "PixelPlanets" by Deep-Fold